Authorize.Net Review: Pros & Cons Of Authorize.Net’s Payment Gateway & Merchant Account

 Ease Of Use

-Authorize.Net provides a Merchant Interface website for accessing your payment gateway account, managing transactions, viewing reports, etc., that you can access from any computer with an internet connection and browser.
+Authorize.Net provides a Merchant Interface online dashboard for accessing your payment gateway account, managing transactions, viewing reports, etc., that you can access from any computer with an internet connection and browser.
 Once you activate your account through this portal, things become a little more complicated.
 Your account will be placed in “Test Mode,” which allows you to submit test transactions to see if your connection works.

 Authorize.Net provides a pretty detailed walkthrough of getting and using your API Login ID and relevant keys, but there are quite a few steps involved.